kennytilton/peoplesort/README.md

 # peoplesort
-A suite of people reporting facilities/\.
+A suite of people-reporting facilities.

 More soon.